What Is The Best Planer Thicknesser?

-The best thickness planer will also be easy to adjust and accurate so that you can remove exactly the amount of wood you need.
-This will save a lot of frustration and wastage.
+The best thickness planer should of course be accurate and easy to adjust, enabling you to remove exactly the amount of wood you need.
+Getting this right will save a lot of frustration and wastage.
 Most have gauges and liners scales to make this easy.

 Snipe happens when the weight of the board pulls downwards at the free end, pushing the opposite end into the cutterhead.
 This can create a dip at the ends of the board.

 Many machines have mechanisms to reduce this.
-You can also help prevent it by supporting the weight of the free end.
-In order to reduce the risk of snipe when planing a long length of timber, you can use rolling supports to support the plank on its entry and exit from the machine which reduces the risk of snipe as well as making this process safer.
+You can also help prevent snipe by supporting the weight of the free end.
+In order to reduce the risk of snipe when planing a long length of timber, and make this process safer, use rolling supports to support the plank on its entry and exit from the machine.

 What safety precautions should I take when using a planer/thicknesser?

 You should also wear a dust mask, safety goggles and ear defenders when using your planer.
-Never wear loose clothing such as ties or scarves, or jewellery, when using the machine as these can get caught in the rollers.
+Never wear loose clothing, such as ties, scarves or jewellery, when using the machine as these can get caught in the rollers.